Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.MediaComposition/README.md

 var response = await mediaCompositionClient.UpdateLayoutAsync(mediaCompositionId, layout);
 ```

-Note: Upserting `GroupCall`, `Room`, and `TeamsMeeting` input kind is currently not supported if the media composition is running.
-The media composition will need to be stopped if `GroupCall`, `Room`, or `TeamsMeeting` inputs need to change.
+Note: Upserting `GroupCall` and `Room` input kind is currently not supported if the media composition is running.
+The media composition will need to be stopped if `GroupCall` or `Room` inputs need to change.
 You can upsert or remove inputs:

 ```C# Snippet:UpsertInputs